Achievement Retention Transitions (ART 2013-17)

 Target 5 aims to raise NCEA Level 2 achievement rates so that in 2017, 85 percent of 18-year-olds have achieved NCEA Level 2 or equivalent.

 This is a significant shift from the 74 percent of 18-year-olds with NCEA Level 2 in 2011, particularly for Māori and Pasifika young people.
 In 2011, only 57 percent of Māori and 65 percent of Pasifika 18-year-olds achieved NCEA Level 2.
 The Achievement 2013–17 programme focuses on supporting the achievement of this target.
+The most recent Better Public Service results can be found via the link below.

 For more information on the Better Public Service Targets, visit here